maartenpaauw/model-states-for-filament-docs/README.md

     ->native(false);
 ```

-When using the `StateSelect` component, this plug-in will automatically list all states using their generated class name
+When utilizing the `StateSelect` component, this plug-in will automatically list all states using their generated class
-label.
-If you want to have a custom label, you can implement the `HasLabel` interface.
+name label.
+If you desire a custom label, you can implement the `HasLabel` interface.

 Because the `StateSelect` is based on the `Select` component, all the familiar `Select` modifiers can be used (
-e.g. `native()`).
+e.g., `native()`).

 > [!TIP]
-> More information about selects can be found on the official
+> For more information about selects, refer to the official
 > Filament [documentation](https://filamentphp.com/docs/3.x/forms/fields/select).

 ### State Toggle Buttons

 > [!CAUTION]
-> Using a state toggle button in combination with the Spatie integration, states aren't transitioned using
+> When using a state toggle button in combination with the Spatie integration, states aren't transitioned using
 > the `Transition` classes and are directly saved to the database like regular fields.
 Only use this toggle button when
 > you are sure you are not relying on `Transition` classes and `StateChanged` events.

-Like the `StateSelect`, the `StateToggleButtons` is a form component which makes it possible to select valid state
+Similar to the `StateSelect`, the `StateToggleButtons` is a form component that enables selecting valid state
-transitions, all other invalid state transitions are disabled.
-This component is meant for basic state transitions,
+transitions, disabling all other invalid state transitions.
+This component is intended for basic state transitions that
-which does not require additional form fields.
+do not require additional form fields.

 ![Model states for Filament - State Toggle Buttons](https://raw.githubusercontent.com/maartenpaauw/model-states-for-filament-docs/main/assets/images/model-states-for-filament-state-toggle-buttons.png "State Toggle Buttons")